axltxl/kaoru/README.rst

     ---
     hello - See if I "live"
     screenlock - Lock the screen(s) on your host(s)
-    reboot - Reboot your host(s)
+    screenshot - Get a screen shot from your host(s) reboot - Reboot your host(s)
     poweroff - Shut down your host(s)
     cancel - Cancel any pending operation(s)